-	- Open your Excel spreadsheet that contains your completed chart.
+8. Now open the Excel spreadsheet that contains your chart.
 Make sure the chart is an embedded or floating chart, and not on its own sheet.

-- Right-click the chart and select Format Chart Area to set the size of your chart.
+9. Right-click the chart and select Format Chart Area to set the size of your chart.
 Our sample chart is set to a height of 3 inches and a width of 5 inches and has a border.
-This border is required as it is used later to create the resulting TIFF Image from the Excel chart at the correct size.
+This border is required to tell TIFF Image Printer where to stop trimming.